SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   - Ranged
   distance: Ranged 10
   target: One enemy
+  effects:
+  - name: Effect
-  effect: 'Each ally within 10 squares of the enemy can move up to their speed toward
-    the enemy. '
+    effect: 'Each ally within 10 squares of the enemy can move up to their speed toward the enemy. '
 - name: Kill!
   type: Villain Action
   cost: 3 VP